sagarbhagwatkar/Virtual-assistant/README.md

 # Gmail Virtual Assistant

 ## Overview
 The Gmail Virtual Assistant is a Dockerized application designed to automate the process of generating customized emails based on user inputs.
-It utilizes a Streamlit interface for user interactions and connects to the Ollama service for natural language processing and email content generation.
+It utilizes a Streamlit interface for user interactions and connects to the Ollama service for email content generation.

 ## Features
 - **Automated Email Generation:** Generate customized emails based on a provided topic, job description, and resume.